Ships have traditionally carried cats to protect food stores from rodents, and a few of these cats made their way into the history books.

 In 1949, the Amethyst was sent to guard the British Embassy during Mainland China’s communist revolution.
 When the ship was attacked on the Yangtze River, many crewmen were killed (including the captain) and the Amethyst was badly damaged, running aground on a sand bar.

-Simon was badly injured survived the attack.
+Simon was badly injured but survived the attack.
 He was taken to the sick bay for treatment, but not expected to live long.
 To everyone’s surprise, Simon recovered and again took up his duties guarding the food supplies, a critical service given that the ship was still trapped behind enemy lines and its crew in danger of starvation.

 When not hunting, Simon spent his time cheering up the injured soldiers in the sick bay and charming the new captain, who had previously expressed an aversion to cats.
 When the new captain fell ill, Simon sat with him until he recovered.